Anti-Muslim Twitter feed in Spain: ‘A recipe for disaster’

 “This is a recipe for disaster,” Finkelstein told the AP. ”All over the world we’re seeing different manifestations of the same kind of problem.
 The flags are all different, but it’s remarkable how similar the memes are.”

-One concern, Finkelstein said, is that the rhetoric could lead to offline violence.
+One concern, Finkelstein said, is that the rhetoric could lead to real-world violence.

 Reconquista takes its name from the successful effort by Christian leaders to reconquer vast parts of the Iberian peninsula from its Islamic rulers and expel Muslims during the Middle Ages.
 It’s a term embraced by some on the far-right, who see their opposition to Islam and immigrants as a divinely ordained sequel of sorts to that bloody, centuries long conflict.